sini/nixkraken/docs/src/dev/gitkraken.md

 _To learn how versions are selected, refer to the specific section about [version handling][loc-versions]._

-As an added nicety, and to always provide the best user experience, GitKraken is automatically added to [allowed unfree packages][nixpkgs-manual-unfree] when building, so that users don't have to do it themselves.
+As an added nicety, and to always provide the best user experience, GitKraken is automatically added to [allowed unfree packages][nixpkgs-manual-unfree] when building, so that users do not have to do it themselves.

 Implementation-wise, the behavior is slightly different, based on whether the `version` argument is provided or not.